Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants: Photon Counting for postmerger detection and inference

 We begin with a description of interferometric GW detection and the statistical framework for homodyne readout.
 Michelson interferometers are generally described as directing laser light to a beamsplitter, where it splits and travels down two arms to accumulate a phase shift, reflects at respective end-mirrors, and then is recombined upon a second pass through the beamsplitter.
 The light fields are combined into constructive and destructive interference outputs.
 Advanced LIGO operates a DC homodyne readout~\cite{fritschel2014balanced} where, even in the absence of differential length, a small static offset from destructive interference is maintained at the output port.
 This static fringe offset both enables signal readout and determines the form of quantum noise.

-The differential phase accumulation is encoded in the destructive optical field $\rv{\fE}_h(t)$\footnote{This field is not a quantum operator as it is not physically measurable, but carries a hat due to the inclusion of statistical random variable.} which carries the strain signal, $h(t)$, and classical noise sources, $\rv{n}(t)$.
+The differential phase accumulation is encoded in the optical field $\rv{\fE}_h(t)$ which carries the strain signal, $h(t)$, and classical noise sources, $\rv{n}(t)$.
 Classical noise are essentially all noise sources that are not inherent to the nature of the readout scheme itself: seismic, thermal, electronics, etc.~\cite{Cahillane:2022pqm, Capote:2024rmo}.
 Both $h(t)$ and $\rv{n}(t)$ are calibrated from strain into optical field by applying an optical detector gain, $g(f)$, expressed in the frequency-domain as a linear time-invariant filter.
 GW detectors use recycling cavities optimized for a bandwidth of $\Delta F_{\det}$ (typically around 450\,Hz~\cite{LIGO}) and circulating arm power $P_{\text{arm}}$ (around 400\,kW in O4 LIGO~\cite{Capote:2024rmo} to 1.5\,MW in future detectors~\cite{Evans:2021gyd, Branchesi:2023mws}).
 An idealized, but accurate, expression for the optical calibration function is~\cite{Rakhmanov:2008is}

-where $k$ is the wavenumber of the interferometer's source laser, $2\pi/1064$\,nm for LIGO and CE~\cite{LIGO, Evans:2021gyd}, $c$ is the speed of light, and $L$ is the arm length.
-The complex factor of $i$ applies the convention that signals are imprinted in the light phase component.
-Applying the calibration gives the frequency-domain expression for the optical field
+where $k$ is the wave number of the interferometer's source laser, $2\pi/1064$\,nm for LIGO and CE~\cite{LIGO, Evans:2021gyd}, $c$ is the speed of light, $L$ is the arm length, and {$\eta$ is the readout optical efficiency in power units.
+We take $\eta = 1$ for simplicity but include it to show the simple scaling and impact of efficiency on counting.} The phase-factor of $i$ applies the convention that signals are imprinted in the light-field phase.
+Applying the calibration gives the frequency-domain expression for the optical field {component sourced by signal and classical noise.}

+{The symbol $e$ above and in following expressions represents a one-dimensional traveling-wave field amplitude that is proportional to the electric field; it is in units of field flux, $\sqrt{\text{photons}/\text{s}}$.}

 The classical noise, $\rv{n}(f)$, is a zero-mean random variable with a PSD given by